wkosmos/MusicalGeography/README.md

 <br>

 Finally, five illustrative genres were chosen and the density distribution of the three subjective metrics was plotted for each.
+These distributions mostly aligned with expectations of the genres.

 ![five genres danceability energy valence](https://github.com/wkosmos/MusicalGeography/blob/master/images/5%20genres%20subjectives.png)